ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ### Object states

-- `state/administrate` to view a list of Object states, add and edit them
+- `state/administrate` to view a list of object states, add and edit them
 - `state/assign` to assign Objects states to content

 ### Roles